History of African Americans in Houston: Cultural institutions

-The Houston Museum of African American Culture (HMAAC) and Buffalo Soldier National Museum located in the Houston Museum District.
+The Houston Museum of African American Culture (HMAAC) and Buffalo Soldiers National Museum located in the Houston Museum District.

-The Community Artists' Collective located in the midtown area is a hub for black creatives and art.
+The Community Artists' Collective located in the midtown area is a hub for Black creatives and art.

 The University Museum located on the campus of Texas Southern University is an art gallery that primarily highlights art by and about people in the African diaspora.

 The Rutherford B. H. Yates Museum preserves the legacy of African Americans in Houston's Freedmen's Town.

 Shrine of the Black Madonna is a cultural center, museum and bookstore that is owned and operated by the Pan-African Orthodox Christian Church.

-Ovide Duncantell (died 2018) founded the Houston Black Heritage Society.
+In 1974, local activist Ovide Duncantell Jr. (1936-2018) founded Houston's Black Heritage Society.
+The mission of the society is "to perpetuate the dream, aspiration, and legacy of Dr. Martin Luther King Jr. by fighting for equal rights for all people."
+The society is mainly known for its sponsorship of Houston's annual "original" MLK Parade since 1978, which claims to be the first MLK Day parade in the country.
+Duncantell was also instrumental in renaming South Park Boulevard to Martin Luther King, Jr. Boulevard.

-The Houston Black Chamber of Commerce serves black businesses and professionals.
+The Houston Black Chamber of Commerce serves and supports black businesses and professionals.

 Politics

 Lee P. Brown, elected in 1997, was the first black Mayor of Houston.
 He was the city's 50th mayor.

 As of 1997, African Americans typically constituted less than 25% of the electorate of the City of Houston.
 For the election of Lee P. Brown, blacks may have made up over 33% of the turnout.
 Brown won 90% or more in African-American neighborhoods.

-As of 2005 Sheila Jackson Lee, a Houstonian, is one of two black Texan U.S. House of Representatives members.
+As of 2005 Sheila Jackson Lee, a Houstonian, was one of two black Texan U.S. House of Representatives members.
 Al Green (Texas 9th district), also from Houston, is the other.

 On December 13, 2015, Houston elected its second African-American mayor, Sylvester Turner.